rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 ## Overview

 Status Notifications will not interrupt a user from a task they are engaged in.
 They are provided on user action rather than as part of the page.
-These non-dialog, event based notifications differ from Update Notifications as they are bespoke UI expressions which do not update live, existing inline sections of a page.
+These non-dialog, event based notifications differ from Update Notifications as they are contained in bespoke UI expressions which do not update live, existing inline sections of a page.
 They provide information which will help users make a decision, communicate statuses, or provide feedback about selections.
 These notifications may open or be added to locations unrelated to the action which caused the notification to trigger.
 Additionally, they may open based on conditions a user has created or criterium they have met.

-## Persistent Status notifications
+## Persistent Status Notifications

+Persistent Status Notifications are 'in page messages', often errors or warnings, presented to the user based on conditions the user has created via a selection of product or adjustment of settings.

 <cdr-table class="advanced-table" full-width=false>
   <tr>